Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 By car to the Rijksmuseum

 You can also visit the Rijksmuseum by car.
-However, parking fees in Amsterdam are relatively high.
-We therefore recommend that you travel by local transport.
+However, parking in Amsterdam is relatively expensive.
+We therefore recommend that you use public transport.

 Audio Guide and Museums App

-t is an incredible enrichment for a museum visit to be guided through the museum either by audio guide or the museum app.
-Many interesting stories, details and background information about works of art and artists will otherwise remain hidden from you.
+It is an incredible enrichment to visit a museum with an audio guide or a museum app.
+There are so many interesting stories, details and background information about works of art and artists that you might otherwise miss.

 Audio Guide

-You can borrow an audio guide, i.e. headphones + receiver, for 5 euros (price 2023) in the museum.
+You can borrow an audio guide (headphones + receiver) at the museum for 5 euros (price 2024).

 App for Android and Apple

-IMPORTANT – Do not forget headphones: The app or smartphone may only be used in the museum with headphones and not via loudspeakers.
+IMPORTANT – Do not forget your headphones: The app or smartphone must be used with headphones in the museum, not on the loudspeakers.

 Locker / handbags / cloakroom

 There is a free cloakroom.
-There you can check in your jacket, umbrella or a small backpack.
+You can leave your coat, umbrella or small rucksack there.

-Larger luggage or bags may not be taken into the museum and cannot be left in the cloakroom.
+Larger pieces of luggage or bags cannot be taken into the museum and cannot be left in the cloakroom.
 There are no lockers in the Rijksmuseum.

-Small handbags no larger than din a4 may be taken into the museum.
+Small handbags no larger than A4 size may be taken into the museum.

 Museum Shop & Cafeteria